cseptesting/floatcsep/docs/intro/installation.rst

 For Developers
 --------------

-It is recommended (not obligatory) to use a ``conda`` environment to make sure your contributions do not depend on your system local libraries.
-For contributing to the **floatCSEP** codebase, please consider `forking the repository <https://docs.github.com/articles/fork-a-repo>`_ and `create pull-requests <https://docs.github.com/articles/creating-a-pull-request>`_ from there.
+We recommend using a ``conda`` environment for development to avoid relying on system libraries.
+For contributing to the **floatCSEP** codebase, please consider `forking the repository <https://docs.github.com/articles/fork-a-repo>`_ and `creating pull requests <https://docs.github.com/articles/creating-a-pull-request>`_ from there.

     .. code-block:: console